shibha20/AI-In-Game-Design/README.md

 # AI-In-Game-Design

-Goal of the project : Design two non-player characters that acts as “guards” based on the steering behaviors.
+Goal of the project : Design two non-player characters that acts as “guards”.

 •	Dot Matrix (the green square) is controlled by the player using the standard WASD keys.
 She moves at 4 units/frame.
 Her goal is to reach the exit of the room (the light blue bar on the right) without being caught, at which point the player wins.